Differentiable functions on modules and the equation $grad(w)=Mgrad(v)$

 Thus the condition (\ref{eqn:k-diff}) is true also for $k+1$.
-Induction shows that $f$ is $2+t$ times differentiable.
-Arguing as previously (see equation (\ref{eqn:cont})) we show that $f\in C^{2+t}(U)$.
-The same argument shows that if $v\in C^{2+t}(\overline{U})$ then all derivatives of $f$, up to order $2+t$, extend continuously to $\overline{U}$.
+Induction shows that $f$ is $(t+2)$-times differentiable.
+Arguing as previously (see (\ref{eqn:cont})) we show that $f$ is $(t+2)$-times continuously differentiable.
+The same argument shows that if $v$ is $(t+2)$-times continuously differentiable on $\overline{U}$, then all derivatives of $f$, up to order $2+t$, extend continuously to $\overline{U}$.